Give your business the competitive edge by upgrading your equipment, services or operations with a commercial loan.

 - Evaluate the risks and the benefits before proceeding with the transaction.

-- Rely on the advice of such experts as lawyers, accountants, commercial realtors and mortgage brokers.
+- Rely on the advice of experts such as lawyers, accountants, commercial realtors and mortgage brokers.

 - After confirming applicable zoning laws and development plans, pick a suitable property with a clear title.